RedWheeler/calculator/README.md

 This program reads an infix expression from STDIN and prints the result to STDOUT.

-### The program can support the following operators:
+### The program can support the following operators delimited by space:
   - \+
   - \-
   - /